 Have Realistic Expectations

 Remember that working farmlands get worked.
-Landowners drive roads, cut wood, spray weeds, and cut crops.
+Landowners drive roads, cut wood, spray weeds, and harvest crops.
 In other words, they’ll be out there on the property when you’re hunting.
 Try to coordinate with the landowner to avoid as many blown hunts as possible, but always remember that it’s their property and you don’t really have control of what happens on it.
 On the upside, deer are used to farming disturbances.
 They’ll be back eventually, and you’ll be the only one out there hunting them.